1. It’s easy.

 You meditate and introspect at your own pace.
 You don’t have to keep up with others, or feel pressured into doing things you’re not comfortable with.
 You are your own teacher, your own guru, your own master.
 This technique of meditation empowers you and enables you to help yourself.
 You don’t have to rely on anybody else.
 Of course, there are many people in Sahaja Yoga Meditation who can teach you a great deal about the meditation and its various techniques.
 However, all that you need is ultimately within you.

 6. It’s everywhere.

 Sahaja Yoga is practiced in almost every country in the world.
 So, no matter where you travel you can always locate a local Sahaja Yoga Meditation program that you can attend.
-Whenever you get the chance, and no matter where you are, You try to link up with other Sahaja Yoga practitioners and enjoy a collective meditation.
-(Meditating with others is a much deeper and more powerful experience than meditating alone.)
+Whenever you get a chance, and no matter where you are, you try to link up with other Sahaja Yoga practitioners and enjoy a collective meditation.

 7. It’s portable.

 You don’t need to take anything with you to meditate: no mats, no potions, no special clothing or books.
 You can meditate anywhere – in a quiet room or on a noisy bus; at the beach or watching a movie.
 Thoughtless awareness (the state of meditation) is easy to achieve if you keep meditating daily, and it can be achieved in almost any situation.